-- Communicate in an open and transparent manner - Only send communication via text, email or social media if it is necessary and relates to the activity the child or young person is involved in - Get signed consent from parents/carers before using any of these methods of communication with children or young people.
-Explain to the parents/carers the purpose for the communication and the method by which communication will be sent to the children and/or young people - Get signed consent from the young person, if they are aged 13 or over, about the agreed methods of communication, depending on the young person's maturity and ability to consent - Members of staff and/or volunteers should communicate information regarding programmes, events, training and matches through the agreed method of communication and: - copy in with another designated member of staff or volunteer to the communication - copy in the child and young person's parents/carer, if possible - only use group texts or emails, if possible
+Ge General principles DC D: • Communicate in an open and transparent • For 'private' group chats on social media, make manner sure that there is more than one member of • Only send communication via text, email or staff and/or volunteer part of the group chat social media if it is necessary and relates to the • Remove and report any offensive comments or activity the child or young person is involved in messages immediately to the Child Wellbeing • Get signed consent from parents/carers before and Protection Officer and to the social media using any of these methods of communication site, if appropriate with children or young people.
+Explain to the • Keep all phone numbers and/or email parents/carers the purpose for the addresses of children and young people in a communication and the method by which secure and confidential place communication will be sent to the children • Keep access to personal mobile numbers and and/or young people email addresses of the children and young • Get signed consent from the young person, if people to a practical minimum with only they are aged 13 or over, about the agreed relevant members of staff and/or volunteers methods of communication, depending on the having access to this information and only young person's maturity and ability to consent when necessary to enable them to fulfil their • Members of staff and/or volunteers should role communicate information regarding • Report to the Child Wellbeing and Protection programmes, events, training and matches Officer any instances where you receive any through the agreed method of communication inappropriate communications from a child and: and/or a young person.
+Do not reply.
+The - copy in with another designated member of Child Wellbeing and Protection Officer will staff or volunteer to the communication agree what action the club will take e.g. - copy in the child and young person's notifying parents and any other appropriate parents/carer, if possible individuals or agencies - only use group texts or emails, if possible